Msa360/API_salle/README.md

 cgs --set-matricule your_matricule
 cgs --set-password your_password
 ```
-### verify credentials with: `cgs config`
+verify credentials with: `cgs config`

-### list options with: `cgs --help`
+list options with: `cgs --help`

 ### create reservation at 13 (time is 24-clock)
 ```bash
 cgs create -t 13
 ```
-### list possible flags with: `cgs create --help`
+list possible flags with: `cgs create --help`

 ## Contributing

 Feel free to contribute!
 Right now the next step is to make a function that automatically fetches the userID, since most people don't know it.
 It is possible to fetch it only with matricule & password.
+DM me on twitter [@msa720360](https://twitter.com/msa720360) if you have any questions.